The Penguin Hideout

 Erno Rubik (source)

-Unfortunately, the next competition was not held until 2003, in Canada, after the founding of the WCA (world cubing association), and then the world record solve continued being broken until present day, with Max Park’s 3.13 solve at Pride at Long Beach 2023.
+Unfortunately, the next competition was not held until 2003.
+When it happened, it was in Canada, after the founding of the WCA (world cubing association).
+The world record solve continued was broken over and over again into present day, with Max Park’s 3.13 solve at Pride at Long Beach 2023.
 But the Rubik’s Cube, known as the 3×3 in the cubing community, while being very reliable, was not very fast, this has lead to many other speed cubes being created, as well as many other events such as the 4×4 – 7×7, Skewb, Clock, 3×3 One-Handed, Megaminx, and Square-1.

 (Source)

-I did not make cutoff for 4×4, as it was very short.
-My best time was 1:49.86.
+I did not make cutoff for 4×4, as it was very hard to make.
+My best time was a 1:49.86.
 I had a 43.17 single, and 56.72 adverage for 3×3 One-Handed.
 For the next cubing blog about my competition next month, I will go into more detail about how the competition works, and the methods used to solve the various cubes!

 It’s time for mPOLs!